BrandonXu6106/obsidianpublish/content/posts/readnotes/a-failure-resume.md

 - Wasn't selected to speak at the Causal Islands conference this year :(( Was really looking forward to this one as a lot of people whose work I really admire were also going to be there and this would be my first time 'formally' speaking at a conference.
 - Moved from Vancouver to SF and had a hard time adjusting to all the change.
 Had a lot of family stuff going on that made it difficult to fully have 100% of my brain committed to anything really.
 This applies to pretty much all major areas of my life including work, friendships, relationship, and health.
 	- Doing slightly better now but the process is hard and the road is long :)
-	- Given this, I had to drop and rearrange a bunch of commitments, including an indefinite hiatus on my [[Rhizome Research Log|independent research]] along with work at Hypha.
+	- Given this, I had to drop and rearrange a bunch of commitments, including an indefinite hiatus on my [[Rhizome Research Log|independent research](../../thoughts/Rhizome%20Research%20Log.md) along with work at Hypha.
 This really sucks as both are things that I would have _loved_ to spend more time if I had the capacity to.

 ## 2022

 - Rejected from Agency Fund's Social Impact Fellowship
-- Finding it extremely difficult to apply for grants for my [[independent research|independent research]].
+- Finding it extremely difficult to apply for grants for my [[independent research|independent research](../../thoughts/independent%20research.md).
 Got rejected from Emergent Ventures which I thought I was most likely to get funding from which is extremely dejecting.
-More thoughts in my [[Rhizome Research Log|research log]].
+More thoughts in my [[Rhizome Research Log|research log](../../thoughts/Rhizome%20Research%20Log.md).
 - Rejected from [Thinking Microgrants](https://twitter.com/sariazout/status/1571871089713680386)
 	- _Candidly, given the volume of applications I was not able to spend more than 30 seconds on each.
 I am certain there were many wonderful candidates that were overlooked._
 	- There are just so many other similar people looking for grants !!
 Feels more luck of the draw than anything with this volume of applicants